Grace at the Table

 What if you could…

 Have a moment with someone where they are asking what grace means to you.
 What would you say?
 How would you describe grace to them?
 Do you think grace is the same for everyone or an individual experience per person and situation?
-What are your thoughts on grace?
-We would love to start a conversation about what grace means to you.
-Send us an email at email@example.com.
+If you would like to share your thoughts on grace, or have a story to share about grace, send us a DM @godfoodwine

 “I do not understand the mystery of grace; only that it meets us where we are and doesn’t leave us where it found us.”
 Anne Lamott